 Try a demo of the signature scheme here.

-The Schnorr signature was first proposed by Claus P. Schnorr in 1989 and is a modified version of the ElGamal signature which allows shorter signature.
+The Schnorr signature was first proposed by Claus P. Schnorr in 1989 and is a modified version of the ElGamal signature scheme that allows for shorter signatures.

 \( \eqalign{ S &= \mathcal{H}(\mathcal{H}(m) \: \| \: g^{\sigma_{2}} \cdot v^{-\sigma_{1}} \: mod \: p) &&(\sigma_{2} = e + s \cdot \sigma_{1}) \\ &= \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e + s \cdot \sigma_{1}} \cdot v^{-\sigma_{1}} \: mod \: p) &&(v = g^{s}) \\ &= \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e + s \cdot \sigma_{1}} \cdot (g^{s})^{-\sigma_{1}} \: mod \: p) &&(\mbox{exponent rule}) \\ &= \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e + s \cdot \sigma_{1}} \cdot g^{-(s \cdot \sigma_{1})} \: mod \: p) &&(\mbox{exponent rule}) \\ &= \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e + s \cdot \sigma_{1} - (s \cdot \sigma_{1})} \: mod \: p) &&((s \cdot \sigma_{1})-(s \cdot \sigma_{1}) = 0) \\ &= \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e} \: mod \: p) \\ &= \sigma_{1} } \)